-The station charity team raised over £22,000 in 2011 with various events throughout the year including a Golf Day, Disco Nights and a special 48 hour weekend broadcast in association with Cancer Research Relay for Life Peterhead.
+The station charity team has raised over £,130,000 since 2009 with various events throughout the year including a Golf Day, Disco Nights and a special 48 hour weekend broadcast in association with Cancer Research Relay for Life Peterhead.

 Waves Radio, in association with UCAN, promoted and broadcast live interviews with the cast of TV series Emmerdale helping to raise £250,000 for this local cancer charity.